 July 19: Russell MB

 July 20: Neepawa MB

 July 21: Brandon MB

 July 23: Winnipeg MB

 Many of you have expressed interest in joining us on the five-day journey, however due to safety reasons, we cannot oblige.

 We encourage you to join your own community walk, or if you live along the route that we are walking, meet us during the walk to cheer us on.
-We invite you to join us on Parliament steps on May 23rd, and if you’re unable to come to Ottawa please click here to find out how you can organize a Victor Walk in your area, and be a part of one of the greatest teams ever assembled to make a difference on behalf of childhood sexual abuse.
-If you live along the route between Toronto and Ottawa we hope to see you out there, lining the streets and making noise.
-Raising awareness won’t be possible without your support.
+Please click here to find out how you can organize a Victor Walk in your area, and be a part of one of the greatest teams ever assembled to make a difference on behalf of childhood trauma.

 *The Victor Movement reserves the right to refuse people or groups to join or participate in the Victor Walk at it’s sole discretion.
 The Victor Movement is not liable in any way for any injury or damage caused by participating in the Victor Walk.